Appoigny

 Appoigny ([apwaɲi]) is a commune in the Yonne department in Bourgogne-Franche-Comté in north-central France.

 This village with all its flowers is well known for its architectural heritage but also for its hotels and restaurants.
-The Saint Pierre Collegial - a classified Historic Building - dates back to the 13th century.
-It has a tower of the 16th century and a magnificent Jube dating from 1606.
+The Saint Pierre collegial church—a classified Historic Building—dates back to the 13th century.
+It has a tower of the 16th century and a magnificent rood screen dating from 1606–1610.
+The Château de Régennes lies nearby.